KruASe76/MineNopoly/README.md

 ## Configuration ([default](/src/main/resources/config.yml))

-- Game money items (it is also possible to specify denominations)
+- Game items (it is also possible to specify denominations for money)
 - Plugin messages [WIP]
+  - info
+  - error
+  - help

 ## Permissions